MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/guest-access.md

 > Office 365 admins control the features available to guests.

-###Manage
+###Manage guests
-<a name="BKMK_GuestExperience"> </a>

 Guest access is included with all Office 365 Business Premium, Office 365 Enterprise, and Office 365 Education subscriptions.
 No additional Office 365 license is necessary.

 Microsoft Teams guest access is a tenant-level setting and is turned off by default.
 Admins can manage guest access via the Office 365 admin center.
-For more details, see  [Manage guest access to Microsoft Teams](guest-access-in-microsoft-teams.md#bkmk_ManageGuestAccess) and [Control guest access to Microsoft Teams](guest-access-in-microsoft-teams.md#bkmk_ControlGuestAccess).
+For more details, see [Manage guest access to Microsoft Teams](#manageguest) and [Control guest access to Microsoft Teams](#controlguest).